silviapoletti/Image-colorization-methods-review/README.md

 - run the model: `python3 Eccv16andSiggraph17.py`

 ## ChromaGAN
-- download the pretrained model and place the `ChromaGAN.h5` file in the `models` folder
+- download the pretrained model and place the `ChromaGAN.h5` file in the `pre-trained-models` folder
 - create a virtual environment using python 3.6: `mkvirtualenv --python=python3 chromaGAN`
 - install the requirements: `pip install -r requirements_chromaGAN.txt`
 - position yourself into the following folder: `cd src/models`